AstroPilot-AI/DenarioApp/README.md

 # DenarioApp

-DenarioApp is the GUI for multiagent research assitant system [Denario](https://github.com/AstroPilot-AI/Denario.git), powered by [streamlit](https://streamlit.io).
+DenarioApp is the GUI for multiagent research assistant system [Denario](https://github.com/AstroPilot-AI/Denario.git), powered by [streamlit](https://streamlit.io).

 [Test a deployed demo of this app in HugginFace Spaces.](https://huggingface.co/spaces/astropilot-ai/Denario)